Yuanthewan/Yuanthewan/README.md

 🌱 I’m currently learning python
 😄 Pronouns: He/Him
 ⚡ Fun fact: Java and C# are the languages i know.
-⚡ Fun fact: HTML and CSS are the scripts i know.
+⚡ Fun fact: HTML is the markup language and CSS stylesheet language i know.

 <!--
 **Yuanthewan/Yuanthewan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.